 The Pebble Time Steel is a stainless steel variant of the Pebble Time smartwatch, available in multiple finishes: silver, black or gold with either a Italian leather or steel band.

-The specs are pretty much the same, although the battery life is improved on the Time Steel, with 10 days instead of the 7 that’s standard on most other Pebble watches.
+The specs are pretty much the same, although the battery life is improved, with 10 days instead of the 7 that’s standard on most other Pebble watches.
 Water resistance has also been bumped up to 50 meters.

-Pebble Round has a 2-day battery life, dramatically decreased because of its shape and size.
+Pebble Round has a 2-day battery life, dramatically decreased because of its shape and smaller size.
 To make up for the shorter battery life, Pebble has introduced a a quick charging feature.
-Around 15 minutes of will get you through a day of use.
+Around 15 minutes of charging is all it takes to get you through a day of use.

-There are other sacrifices as well.
-The watch does not work with the Pebble Health app and its water resistance has been relegated only to a splash resistant rating.
+There is one other sacrifice as well.
+The watch has been relegated only to a splash resistant rating.

 With health and fitness in mind, Pebble turned once again to Kickstarter in May 2016.
-As you would expect, once again the campaign was a success attracting over $12 in funds.
+As you would expect, the campaign was a success attracting over $12 in funds.

 The watch has enough battery life to last up to 7 days, depending on use of course.
 But in this sense, it compares very favorably to the competition, no doubt helped by the monochrome 144 x 168 pixel screen.

-Pebble has taken note from Fitbit and Apple, and placed a bigger focus on fitness.
+Pebble has placed a bigger focus on fitness this time around.
 After all, fitness trackers dominate sales on the list of top watches and wearables.
-By doing this, Pebble has developed something that sits between a fitness tracker and a smartwatch.
+By doing this, the company has developed something that sits between a fitness tracker and a smartwatch.

-There are two versions to choose from – the standard edition and the more expensive heart rate enabled edition.
+There are two versions to choose from – the standard edition and the more expensive heart rate enabled version.

 Like this article?
 Subscribe to our monthly newsletter and never miss out.